Miami OT Markel Bell Scouting Report

 Image 2: OT Markel Bell (78) at Holmes Community College

-Markel Bell is a former zero-star recruit in the class of 2022 coming out of Cleveland Central High School in Cleveland, Mississippi.
+Markel Bell was a former zero-star recruit in the class of 2022 coming out of Cleveland Central High School in Cleveland, Mississippi.
 Due to a combination of limited camp exposure, playing at a small high school, and being technically raw, Bell received minimal recruiting attention despite being his massive size.
 Though he had offers from various HBCUs, Bell decided to go JUCO and commit to Holmes Community College with the goals of developing further.
 After two season of fixing his body and refining his technique, Bell entered 2024 as a four-star JUCO prospect and was graded as the top OL recruit in the class.
 Despite having offers from big in-state schools like Ole Miss and Mississippi State, Bell ultimately committed to Miami.

 Athletic Tools

-Video 4: OT Markel Bell (70) works a double team with OG Matthew McCoy (78), but fails to generate any push in the run game due to his high pad level
+Video 4: OT Markel Bell (70) performs a double team with the OG and fails to get displacement due to his lack of leverage

 Technicals

-Video 8: OT Markel Bell (70) initially loses to power when punching EDGE Rico Watson III (34) late, but he recovers well by resetting his feet and sinking his hips
+Video 8: OT Markel Bell (70) initially loses to power and resets his feet to regain ground

 Draft Projection